willy-wagtail/my-app/src/routes/notes/_notes/raspberry-pi-setup.md

 ### Prepare SD card

 On another computer, download and install the [Raspberry Pi Imager](https://www.raspberrypi.org/software/), then use it to install an operating system onto your SD card.
-We'll use the _Raspberry Pi OS_.
-There is a _Raspberry Pi OS Lite_, which does not have a GUI interface for when you are only running it headless.
+The default OS is Raspberry Pi OS.
+There is a Raspberry Pi OS Lite which is useful for when you are only running it headless as it does not have a GUI interface.

 After the operating system has been installed onto the SD card, we can make a couple more optional changes before using it to boot up the Raspberry Pi.